mslhii/PMT2/README.md

 # PMT2
 The successor to the original PMT app.
-This time not using Parse.
+This time not using Parse but SMS.